CompanyMood/api-documentation/source/includes/_moods.md

-to               | optional | Date to limit the moods results (in ISO8601) all_in_company   | optional | Return all moods of that company (true or false) - only works for company admins department_id    | optional | Return all moods of that department (true or false) - only works for company admins
+to               | optional | Date to limit the moods results (in ISO8601) all_in_company   | optional | Return all moods of that company (true or false) - only works for company admins department_id    | optional | Return all moods of that department (true or false) - only works for company admins device_uid       | optional | If the user is authenticated by a QrCode, you can use the device_uid to retrieve only the devices moods

 ### Response META Attributes